 After you complete Basic Combat Training (BCT), you're ready for the next step.
 Advanced Individual Training (AIT) is where you will learn the skills to perform your specific Army job.

-At the U.S. Army John F. Kennedy Special Warfare Center and School, you'll receive hands-on training and field instruction to make you an expert in either Civil Affairs or Psychological Operations.
+At the U.S. Army John F. Kennedy Special Warfare Center and School (USAJFKSWCS), you'll receive hands-on training and field instruction to make you an expert in either Civil Affairs or Psychological Operations.
 More than 600 Army Reserve Soldiers report to the 1st Special Warfare Training Group (Airborne) each to year to earn their AIT diplomas, in order to successfully fill a position in one of more than 70 U.S. Army Civil Affairs and Psychological Operations Command (Airborne) units across the United States.

 Civil Affairs AIT is run by A Co., 3rd Bn., 1st Special Warfare Training Group (Airborne).